thanhtut/fileserver-edx/README.md

 	}

 The fileserveredx app will also work in the similar fashion.
+Add nginx configuratin for fileserver in "/edx/app/nginx/sites-available/fileserver"